lufinkey/BrowserCommand/README.md

 - **--allow-user**=\<username>

 	A system user to allow to connect to the server.
-If no --allow-user arguments are given, and the config does not specify any allowed users, then all users are permitted.
+If no allowed users are specified (including in the config file), then all users are permitted to connect.
 The server must be run as root to use this option.

+- **--allow-identifier**=\<identifier>

+	An identifier set on the browser extension that is allowed to be used when connecting to the server.
+If no allowed or blocked identifiers are specified, and identifiers are not enforced, then all browser extensions are permitted to connect.

+- **--block-identifier**=\<identifier>

+	An identifier set on the browser extension that is not allowed to be used when connecting to the server.
+If no allowed or blocked identifiers are specified, and identifiers are not enforced, then all browser extensions are permitted to connect.

+- **--enforce-identifiers**=\<identifier>

+	Requires all connecting browser extensions to have an identifier set.
+If the connecting browser extension gives an empty string or *null* as its identifier, it is blocked from connecting.

 ### config